Channels#

 valuefloat, optional

-The unit to compute the noise power (“nat”, “dB”, “dBm”).
-Default is “var_nat”
+The unit to compute the noise power.
+Default is "sigma2".

 sigma2sfloat, optional

-Signal power. default is 1
+Signal power.
+Default is 1.

 seedint, optional

 The seed for the noise generator.
+Default is None.

 Name of the channel instance.
+Default is "awgn".

 class FIRChannel(h: array, mode: Literal['full', 'same', 'valid'] = 'full', is_mimo: bool = False, name: str = 'fir')#